nathanielshak/advancedprogramming/Lesson9/README.md

     RuntimeError: maximum recursion depth exceeded

-> If you can't see the "hi's", they're there - you just have to scroll up a while because the error message will have a long trail of listing what function it crashed in, which in this case involves calls of the same function.
+> If you can't see the "hi's", they're there - you just have to scroll up a while because the error message will have a long trail of listing what function it crashed in, which in this case involves a lot of calls of the same function.

 That's because the program crashes from the infinite loop after printing "hi" many times.